 Since playing their first show in January 2013, the band has been staying true its motto, “We bring the tribe to the city.”

 A four-song demo was released in May 2013 by Mario Escovedo's Requiemme Mgmt and Music label.
 That was followed in April 2014 by their full-length Techno Prisoners (Phaedra Records), preceded by the single “Johnny Kiss.”
 At its core, the record was tracked live at their rehearsal space.
 They then took those tracks to the artsy Los Angeles community of Silverlake where they recorded with Ethan Allen of Gram Rabbit at Royal Triton Studios, with additional production from Grammy winner Neal H. Pogue (Janelle Monae, Snoop Dog, Outcast, Pink, TLC, Nicki Minaj, M.I.A., Franz Ferdinand) in Atlanta.

-After playing SXSW, a support tour hit the Casbah on April 25, 2013, after which they were nominate Best Pop at the San Diego Music Awards.
+After playing SXSW, a support tour hit the Casbah on April 25, 2013, after which they were nominated Best Pop at the San Diego Music Awards.
 Late in 2014, however, Sanchez left the band, reportedly to live on an organic farm in Napa Valley.
 Parusel announced via Facebook her intention to keep the band extant.